 But before another album was recorded there was a departure.
 And a rough one at that.
 First, Corgan announced that Tommy Lee, of Motley Crue, would be playing drums on "Monuments To An Elegy."
 Corgan was effusive in his praise of Lee, comparing him favorably with the group's original drummer (Chamberlin).

 So how did Byrne handle the news that he had been benched?
 Not well.
 A little over a month later, it was announced that he was no longer in the group.
-"Mmm… Let's just say that Mike, like Elvis, has left the building," stated Corgan.
+"Mmm, let's just say that Mike, like Elvis, has left the building," stated Corgan.
+Fiorentino was also out.

 1993 Siamese Dream

 2000 Machina II/The Friends & Enemies Of Modern Music

 2010 Teargarden By Kaleidyscope (released online and on CD/vinyl)

 2014 Monuments To An Elegy